 Recovery high schools differ from traditional and other alternative high schools in mission and goals.
-ESH Recovery High School combines common core aligned education with addiction recovery supports.
+ESH Recovery High School combines common core aligned education with addiction recovery support.
 ESH provides assistance to our students and their families as they work to maintain and strengthen their sobriety through an integrated curriculum, peer support, family programs, counseling and understanding of the unique challenges that face the adolescent in recovery.
 ESH works with students, families and their treatment professionals to help support and further the students’ recovery plan.

 Why ESH Recovery High School?

-What happens if a student relapses?
+What happens if a student has a reoccurence of use?

 Who pays for the student’s tuition?

 The ESH High School is part of the Union County Vocational Technical School District.
 Per pupil costs for students are paid by the home (sending) district, pursuant to UCVTS policies and agreements.
 Any additional costs for students to attend will be supplemented through fundraising initiatives.
 The students’ sending district is also responsible for providing transportation to ESH High School.

 How does a student become a candidate for admission to ESH Recovery High School?

 Students are accepted to ESH on a case-by-case basis.
 All students and families must undergo an intake interview involving both academic and counseling staff to determine suitability for participation.
 Students may be referred by parents, the school SAC, Guidance Counselor, primary treatment facility, as well as the courts.
 To learn more, click here to contact us today.